-Although an estimated 1 in 10 Americans lives with endometriosis — a condition where cells similar to endometrial cells grow outside a person’s uterus — researchers still have lots to learn about this painful obstetric issue.
-And despite how common endometriosis is, doctors remain stumped on what causes it and how to prevent it.
+Although an estimated 200 million women worldwide and 1 in 10 women in the United States live with endometriosis — a condition where tissue that normally lines the inside of the uterus grow outside a person’s uterus — researchers still have lots to learn about this painful obstetric issue.
+And despite how common endometriosis is, doctors have yet to agree on its exact cause it and how to prevent it.

-Perhaps the most puzzling thing about this condition is its connection with autoimmune diseases.
-Although it isn’t recognized as one itself, studies show that people with endometriosis are more likely to have an autoimmune disease or develop one in the future.
+Perhaps the most puzzling thing about endometriosis is its connection with autoimmune diseases.
+Although it isn’t recognized as one itself, some — but not all — studies show comorbidity between endometriosis and autoimmune diseases like hypothyroidism, lupus, and rheumatoid arthritis.